 We collect sensitive and proprietary business information as well as personally identifiable information in connection with digital marketing, digital commerce, our in-store payment processing systems and our digital business (including our MapMyFitness platform).
 We collect and store a variety of information regarding our consumers, and on some of our platforms allow users to share their personal information with each other and with third parties.
 We also rely on third parties for the operation of certain of our e-commerce websites, and do not control these service providers.
 Like other companies in our industry, we have in the past experienced, and we expect to continue to experience, cyberattacks, including phishing, cyber fraud incidents and other attempts to gain unauthorized access to our systems.
 These attempted attacks have increased as COVID-19 has progressed and many employees continue to work from home.
 To date, these attacks have not had a material impact on our operations, but there can be no assurance that they will not have an impact in the future.
 Any breach of our data security or that of our service providers could result in an unauthorized release or transfer of customer, consumer, vendor or employee information, or the loss of money, valuable business data or cause a disruption in our business.
-These events could give rise to unwanted media attention, damage our reputation, damage our reputation, damage our reputation fresult in lost sales, fines or lawsuits.
-We may also be required to expend significant capital and other resources to protect against or respond to or alleviate problems.
+These events could give rise to unwanted media attention, damage our reputation, damage our customer, consumer or user relationships and result in lost sales, fines or lawsuits.
+We may also be required to expend significant capital and other resources to protect against or respond to or alleviate problems caused by a security breach, which could negatively impact our results of operations.

-We must also comply with increasingly complex and evolving regulatory standards throughout the world enacted to protect personal information and other data, including the General Data Protection Regulation, the ePrivacy Directive, the California Consumer Privacy Act, the California Privacy Rights Act, the Virginia Consumer Data Privacy Act, the Colorado Privacy Act, the California Information Protection Law in China.
+We must also comply with increasingly complex and evolving regulatory standards throughout the world enacted to protect personal information and other data, including the General Data Protection Regulation, the ePrivacy Directive, the California Consumer Privacy Act, the California Privacy Rights Act, the Virginia Consumer Data Privacy Act, the Colorado Privacy Act and the Personal Information Protection Law in China.
 These laws and related regulations impact our ability to engage with our consumers, and some of these privacy laws prohibit the transfer of personal information to certain other jurisdictions.
 Compliance with existing laws and regulations can be costly and could negatively impact our profitability.
 Moreover, data privacy laws and regulations continue to evolve and it may be costly for us to adjust our operations to comply with new requirements.
 Regulatory bodies throughout the world have increased enforcement efforts against companies who fail to comply with privacy requirements.
-Failure to comply with these regulatory standards could regulation of data privacy laws and regulations against us by governmental entities or others, imposition of fines by governmental authorities, negative publicity and damage to our brand image, all of which could have a negative impact on our profitability.
+Failure to comply with these regulatory standards could result in a violation of data privacy laws and regulations and subject us to legal proceedings against us by governmental entities or others, imposition of fines by governmental authorities, negative publicity and damage to our brand image, all of which could have a negative impact on our profitability.